 Pantelides does not dwell on the past of the CMP and does not place any blame or responsibility on either party for any delays, arguing that it distracts from the committee’s job to find the missing.

-Is recovering the remains of the missing essential to reconciliation between Greek and Turkish Cypriot communities?
+Is recovering the remains of the missing essential to reconciliation between Cypriot communities?

 Many have argued that recovering the bodies of the missing is the key to making substantial steps toward some sort of understanding between the two communities.

-While Pantelides does not go so far to say that identifying and returning the remains of missing Greek and Turkish Cypriots to their families will solve the complicated issues between the communities on the island, he does believe that the process “removes an obstacle to reconciliation.
+While Pantelides does not go so far as to say that identifying and returning the remains of missing Greek and Turkish Cypriots to their families will solve the complicated issues between the communities on the island, he does believe that the process “removes an obstacle to reconciliation.”

 “The more cases we solve, the more we clear the way” toward reconciliation, Pantelides notes.

 The committee in itself serves as a model for a future of collaboration between the two communities, however.
-Pantelides concludes his remarks by saying, “The CMP is one of the very few programs where Greek and Turkish Cypriots work together shoulder to shoulder.”
+Pantelides concludes his remarks by saying that “The CMP is one of the very few programs where Greek-Cypriots and Turkish-Cypriots work together shoulder to shoulder.”